-Cheese is the one food I literally could not imagine living without.
+Cheese is the one food I could not imagine living without.
 I love it so much, that when I started my homestead, a herd of dairy goats were high on my priority list.
-Now, for most of the year, I hand milk eight Nigerian Dwarf dairy goats for the explicit purpose of making all the cheeses we love.
+Now, for most of the year, I hand milk 8 Nigerian Dwarf dairy goats for the explicit purpose of making all the cheeses we love.

 Having the most amazing milk possible, though, isn’t the only ingredient you need to make decadent, delicious cheese.
-You also need proper cultures, patience, and some knowledge.
+You also need proper cultures, patience, and knowledge.
 Plus, if you plan to make aged cheeses, you’ll also need a cheese cave.

 Along with my dairy herd, I also imagined having an underground cheese cave with wooden shelves to age all different shapes and sizes of cheese from soft-ripened Camembert to nutty Roquefort, and beyond.
 Unfortunately, I just haven’t had the budget or time for that yet.

 In a way though, I am glad.
 In the meantime, I’ve had the opportunity to explore multiple ways of aging cheese with various DIY cheese cave ideas.

 In case you are like me and can’t quite pull off a fabulous underground cheese cave yet, here’s a look at some of the options I have tried or researched.
 Also, I’ve included some of the challenges of each choice and possible ways to overcome them.

 Believe it or not, you can age some cheeses in the crisper drawer of your refrigerator.
 I’ve had good luck aging Camembert-style, blue cheese, and farm cheddar in those humid, cool spaces.